jpluimers/GExperts/Documentation/Readme.txt

 Source code, the FAQ, and the latest news are available at: http://www.gexperts.org/

-Please send bug reports and comments using the feedback wizard available in the GExperts about box.
+Please send all bug reports and suggestions using the feedback wizard available in the GExperts about box.
 You may send other GExperts related queries to the project leader at:
   Erik Berry <eberry@gexperts.org> or <eb@techie.com>